baranozgurtas/marketpulse-data-platform/README.md

 - Images use `imagePullPolicy: Never` — they are built locally and imported into the cluster, never pulled from a registry.
 - The Airflow UI is exposed via `NodePort` 30080 (simplest option without an Ingress controller).
 - `k8s/02-secret.yaml` (the filled-in copy) is gitignored.
+- Resource requests/limits are sized for a small local node; concurrency is capped (`AIRFLOW__CORE__PARALLELISM=2`) because LocalExecutor runs tasks inside the scheduler pod.

 ---